zephyrproject-rtos/zephyr/boards/xen/xenvm/doc/index.rst

 .. code-block::

-   $ west build -b xenvm samples/synchronization
+   $ west build -b xenvm/xenvm samples/synchronization

 - if your hardware is based on GICv3:

 .. code-block::

-   $ west build -b xenvm//gicv3 samples/synchronization
+   $ west build -b xenvm/xenvm/gicv3 samples/synchronization

 This will build an image with the synchronization sample app.
 Next, you need to create guest configuration file :code:`zephyr.conf`.
 There is example: